I almost gave up yesterday.

 The "Invisible Suitcase" - Part 3

-Unpacking and repacking the Invisible Suitcase is a very
+Unpacking and repacking the Invisible Suitcase is a very challenging, but extremely critical process in healing. |

-In my previous posts, we introduced the idea of the "Invisible Suitcase" and talked about the reenactment cycle
+In my previous posts, we introduced the idea of the "Invisible Suitcase" and talked about the reenactment cycle.

 In this post, we will discuss how we can begin to unpack the Invisible Suitcase, and help children re-pack the suitcase with helpful, positive truth - or better yet - put the suitcase away.